pellepelster/solidblocks/doc/content/rds/docker/_index.md

 +++
 title = "Docker"
-description = "Containerized PostgreSQL database with an all batteries included backup solution powered by pgBackRest" overviewGroup = "rds" faIcon = "fa-brands fa-docker"
+description = "Containerized PostgreSQL database with all batteries included backup solution powered by pgBackRest" overviewGroup = "rds" faIcon = "fa-brands fa-docker"
 +++

-Containerized [PostgreSQL](https://www.postgresql.org/) database with an all batteries included backup solution powered by [pgBackRest](https://pgbackrest.org/)
+Containerized [PostgreSQL](https://www.postgresql.org/) database with all batteries included backup solution powered by [pgBackRest](https://pgbackrest.org/)

 RDS PostgreSQL aims at being easy to use while keeping data a safe as possible.
 Based on the conventions of